 A discrete event message through the input port triggers the MsgInfoExtractor block.

-When triggered, the MsgInfoExtractor block takes a "snapshot" of the specified values contained within the input message.
+When triggered, the MsgInfoExtractor block extracts the specified values contained within the input message.

-After the taking the snapshot, the MsgInfoExtractor block:
+After the extracting the specified values, the MsgInfoExtractor block:

-- Passes the original input message unchanged through its upper-right discrete event message port and starts to output the market data snapshot through the the selected connectors.
+- Passes the original input message unchanged through its upper-right discrete event message port.

 - Sends each desired value from market data snapshot through the selected output connectors.